ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 The animal sense of belonging is long gone.Since humans began to think, we developed ideas and beliefs to feel safe and secure in our abstract reality.
 But now, the mutually confirmed beliefs and identity of our traditional cultures have collapsed.

-Nowadays, individuals must find their own safety.
+Nowadays, individuals must find their own identity.

 Finding and Believing in Ourselves